 Abdominal exploratory surgery is a common procedure performed at St. Francis.
 Exploratory surgery is most commonly indicated to remove a foreign body causing an obstruction within the intestinal tract.
 This may involve an incision into the stomach (gastrotomy) or intestinal tract (enterotomy) depending on the location of the obstruction.
 For more severe cases, a resection and anastamosis (i.e. removal of a segment of intestine) is necessary.
 Exploratory surgery may also be indicated to remove a tumor or to obtain biopsies of internal organs.

 Other Soft Tissue Surgeries

 Our doctors regularly perform a wide variety of other soft tissue surgeries including nasal wedge resection, ‘cherry eye’ surgery (surgical correction of prolapsed third eyelid glands), laceration repair, biopsy of skin or masses, surgical management of abscesses, enucleation (surgical removal of an eye), hernia repair, and mastectomy (surgical removal of a mammary gland or chain).

-For advanced soft tissue surgeries and orthopedic surgery, we work with Dr. Lara Rasmussen of ‘Direct Veterinary Surgery’ as well as Dr. Scott Hammel, and Dr. Lara Rasmussen, board-certified veterinary surgeons with Veterinary Surgical Specialists, to provide those services within our practice.
+For advanced soft tissue surgeries and orthopedic surgery, we work with Dr. Lara Rasmussen of ‘Direct Veterinary Surgery’ as well as Dr. Scott Hammel of ‘City of Lakes Veterinary Surgery’.
+Both are board-certified veterinary surgeons.
 The most common orthopedic conditions treated at St. Francis include: